Mimris/mimris/src/gptPrompts.md

 ## Guides

+1. Start with "Ignore all previous instructions before this one" to clear the model's memory

 1. Creating a good prompt for GPT models involves clear instructions, relevant context, and a well-defined goal.
 Here's a step-by-step guide to crafting an effective prompt:

 1. Define your goal: Determine the specific information or output you want from the model.
 This could be an answer to a question, a creative text, or a solution to a problem.